billbrod/foveated-metamers/README.md

 > be very different.
 For the very similar images, we expect the task to be hard.
 > Just do your best!

 > You'll be comparing natural and synthesized images.
-The first image in each
+The first image can be
-> pair will always be a natural image.
-You will receive no feedback, either
+> either natural or synthesized, so pay attention!
+You will receive no feedback,
-> during or after the run.
+> either during or after the run.

 > For this experiment, fixate on the center of the image the whole time and try
 > not to move your eyes.